SynixeTactical/Documents/guides/scopes.md

 ![elcan](images/scopes-elcan-torso.png)

 The Elcan SpecterDR has a ranging table based on 30 inches or 76 cm.
-This is the height of the average male from the top of their head to their hip at the indicated distance.
+This is the height of the average male from the top of their head to their waist at the indicated distance.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/chMaJlaAcb0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>